getgauge/gauge-js/README.md

 ## Configuration

-JavaScript specific configuration changes can be made in the env/default/js.properties file.
+JavaScript specific configuration changes can be made in the `env/default/js.properties` file.

 Configuration options are the following:

-#### test_timeout
+**`test_timeout`**

 Specify test timeout in milliseconds.
-If any async test takes more time than specified by this option, gauge-js will fail that test.
-Default value is ```1000ms```.
+If any async test takes more time than specified by this option, `gauge-js` will fail that test.
+Default value is `1000ms`.

 Example:

 ```
-test_timeout=1000
+test_timeout=1500
 ```

 ## Contributing